 Automatic scale-out

-Upon enabling CPU Elastic Scaling -> Auto Scaling, when the average CPU utilization of the database instance within the observation window reaches the set threshold, the system will double the number of CPU cores on the basis of the original computing specification.
-For instance, if the original computing specification has 4 cores, it will be increased to 8 cores.
-Concurrently, the IOPS of the instance will also rise.
-For each additional core, the IOPS increases by 1,000.
-If the user's Tencent Cloud account balance is insufficient or there are not enough CPU resources on the host (which rarely occurs), the scaling will not proceed, and a scaling failure event will be generated later.
+After Auto scaling under CPU Elastic Scaling is enabled, the system will double the number of CPU cores based on the original computing specification, when the average CPU utilization of the database instance within the observation window reaches the set threshold.
+For example, if the original computing specification has 4 CPU cores, it will be upgraded to 8 cores.
+Simultaneously, the IOPS of the instance will also increase; specifically, when the number of CPU cores increases by 1, IOPS increases by 1,000 accordingly.
+If the user's Tencent Cloud account balance is insufficient or there are not enough CPU resources available on the host (which is a rare occurrence), the scale-out operation will not be performed, and a scale-out failure event will be sent.

 Note: